Melatonin: benefits, dosage, contraindications

 Usages associés

-Researchers have noted an increase in platelet count after using melatonin in patients whose platelet count decreased following anti-cancer chemotherapy.
-Although not clearly demonstrated, studies have indicated a possible stimulation of platelet production (thrombopoiesis).
-Conversely, the activation of melatonin receptors has been associated with the release of cytokines by type 1 T helper cells (Th1), including gamma interferon (gamma-IFN) and IL-2, as well as new opioid cytokines.
+Researchers observed an increase in platelet counts after the use of melatonin in patients whose platelet counts had decreased following anticancer chemotherapy.
+Although this has not been clearly demonstrated, studies have indicated a possible stimulation of platelet production (thrombopoiesis).
+On the other hand, activation of melatonin receptors has been associated with the release of cytokines by type 1 helper T (Th1) cells, including interferon gamma (gamma-IFN) and IL-2, as well as novel opioid cytokines.
 There is indirect evidence that melatonin could amplify the immunostimulatory effect of IL-2 in cancer patients.
-Laboratory research suggests that melatonin could also modulate the immune system through other mechanisms, including suppression of TNF-alpha, IL-1 beta, and IL-6; stimulation of antibody production, and stimulation of mononuclear cell production.
+Based on laboratory research, melatonin may also modulate the immune system through other mechanisms, including suppression of TNF-alpha, IL-1 beta, and IL-6; stimulation of antibody production; and stimulation of mononuclear cell production.

-In patients with gastrointestinal reflux (GERD), a supplement containing melatonin inhibited gastric acid secretion and nitric oxide synthesis; nitric oxide affects the relaxation of the lower esophageal sphincter which is the major mechanism of GERD.
-Melatonin may also regulate pancreatic secretion and maintain pancreatic integrity, reduce serotonin-induced intestinal contractions, and inhibit epithelial proliferation.
-The protective effects of melatonin in the gastrointestinal tract may be due to its effects on prostaglandins and its free radical scavenging activity.
+In patients with gastroesophageal reflux (GER), a supplement containing melatonin inhibited gastric acid secretion and the synthesis of nitric oxide; nitric oxide affects relaxation of the lower esophageal sphincter, which is the major mechanism of GER.
+Melatonin may also regulate pancreatic secretion and help maintain pancreatic integrity, reduce serotonin-induced intestinal contractions, and inhibit epithelial proliferation.
+The protective effects of melatonin in the gastrointestinal tract may be due to its effects on prostaglandins and its free radical-scavenging activity.

 Usages associés